Special Offerings at Manassas Presbyterian Church:

 Per Capita Offering: As a member congregation of National Capital Presbytery, MPC supports the mission, leadership, teaching, and operations of the presbytery through our annual per capita payment.
 This offering is received in January.

-One Great Hour of Sharing is one of the PC(USA) special offerings received at MPC.
-This offering is received each year on Palm Sunday, and supports Presbyterian Disaster Assistance, The Presbyterian Hunger Program, and The Presbyterian Committee on the Self-Development of People
+One Great Hour of Sharing: This offering is received each year on Palm Sunday, and supports Presbyterian Disaster Assistance, The Presbyterian Hunger Program, and The Presbyterian Committee on the Self-Development of People

 Pastor's Discretionary Fund: Each year on Maundy Thursday, MPC receives a free-will offering that is dedicated to the MPC Pastor’s Discretionary Fund.
 This fund allows the pastor to respond to the needs of MPC members and friends as concerns arise.

 Pentecost Offering: 40% of the offering is retained by individual congregations wanting to make an impact in the lives of young people within their own community.